usagov/usagov-2021/docs/HomePage.md

 ## All Topics Jump Button
 The All topics jump buttons are the same components.
 The first is in row 4.
 The second is in row 6.

-## Life Events
+## Life Experiences
-The life events components spans row 5.
+The life experience components spans row 5.
+The intro copy is written in /includes/homepage-life-events.html.twig.

 ### Carousel
-TBD
+The carousel is a view (life_events_view) of the life experience pages.
+It uses the short description field